Mostly Folk Radio Show

 people, folklore and music from traditional folk song to singer-songwriter.
 Past editions are available here:

-November's Mostly Folk is dedicated to The Moon & The Sledgehammer, a documentary film about a real Sussex family, directed by Philip Trevelyan, filmed in 1969 and released in 1971.
+November's Mostly Folk is dedicated to The Moon & The Sledgehammer, an extraordinary documentary film about a real Sussex family, directed by Philip Trevelyan, filmed in 1969 and released in 1971.

 In April 2019 I spoke with Dave Rannie about the history of the Long Man Morris Men and the Morris year.